Sunday, January 4, 2026

 9200 Bluebonnet Blvd, Baton Rouge, LA

-Featured Patterns: Tube Flies
+Featured Patterns: Rougarou Fly

 As usual, beginners and guests are welcome!
 Tools, vises and materials are available for use during this session for those looking to learn.